-Due to Covid-19, the Scouts were split into three groups by level to reduce intermingling.
-The Scouts first learned about the three types of rucksacks; frameless, internal-frame, and external-frame.
+Due to COVID-19, the Scouts were split into three groups by level to reduce intermingling.
+The Scouts first learnt about the three types of rucksacks; frameless, internal-frame, and external-frame.

 Choosing the right rucksacks is important as different scenarios require different bags.
 Frameless are preferable for short hikes as they are light while the lack of back support is tolerable due to the short distance.
 On the other hand, external-frame is the best for long and mountainous hikes as although it is the heaviest, the better support would be more advantageous.